diem/diem/developers.diem.com/docs/core/my-first-transaction.md

 To mint fake Diem Coins and add them to Bob’s account, enter this command:

-`libra% account mint 1 52 Coin1`
+`libra% account mint 1 52 XUS`

 * 1 is the index of Bob’s account.
 * 52 is the amount of Diem to be added to Bob’s account.
-* Coin1 is the currency code for the fake Diem Coins
+* XUS is the currency code for the fake Diem Coins

 A successful account “mint” command can also create Bob’s account on the blockchain.
 Another way to create Bob’s account on the blockchain is to transfer money from Alice’s account to Bob’s account.